We are pleased to offer three 6-week Heritage Skills Student Weaving Placements from 4th July to 12th August 2023.

 Here’s what past placements have said

-“During my work placement, I not only learnt a lot about how the mill operates now but also how it has changed over time.
+“During my work placement, I learned a lot about how the mill operates now and how it has changed over time.
 I learnt some of the skills involved and had the opportunity to operate some of the machinery, including the power looms.
 This led to me gaining a job at the silk mill.”
 Winchester School of Art Student 2014

 How to apply

-Send your CV and a covering letter, which should include details about your interests, objectives and studies to Olivia Goldsmith firstname.lastname@example.org by 13th May 2022.
-Please do not send a design portfolio, but please do share links to your professional social media profiles if you would like to.
+Send your CV and a cover letter, including details about your interests, objectives and studies, to firstname.lastname@example.org by 15th April 2023.
+Please do not send a design portfolio, but please share links to your professional social media profiles if you want to.